Maushundb/bmusings/content/blog/react-ramda-deep-dive-pt-1/index.md

 ## The Tradeoffs

-Now that we've seems some of the benefits of this approach, lets discuss the tradeoffs in part two of this article.
+Now that we've seems some of the benefits of this approach, part two will discuss the tradeoffs we'll have to make to get these benefits.